How to Navigate a Coffee Label

 The largest and most important text on our label is the name of the roast itself.
 For coffees sourced from the Alma Family Farms, we’ve opted for non-traditional romantic themed names like Soulmate, Passion, and Enchanted.

-If the coffee comes from an Alma-doption partner, such as Belen Gualcho, then the roast name will reflect the town, region, or farmer that grew that coffee.
+If the coffee comes from an Alma-doption partner specifically in Honduras, such as Belen Gualcho, then the roast name will reflect the town, region, or farmer that grew that coffee.

 Additionally, a few of Alma's other roast offerings like Natural Process or Honey Process get their name from the coffee processing method used between harvest and export (more on that in section #3), which you can learn all about in our full-length blog on coffee processing.